kurtekat/shaiya-episode-6/ep6/client/README.md

 # Shaiya Episode 6 - Client

-Shaiya Episode 6 client builds and C++ project templates.
+Shaiya Episode 6 client builds and C++ projects that are meant to be used with the server library.